Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 We can specify a class here and give a status of either START or HOLD.
 Any class between A-Z or 0-9 can be given in the CLASS portion, where the STATUS portion can either be START or HOLD.
 If not specified, START is given to the class.

-Recommendation: Check with the customer if there are any JOB classes that are put on HOLD status.
+*Recommendation:* Check with the customer if there are any JOB classes that are put on HOLD status.
 They should be defined in this configuration.
 If the CLASS starts with START, you need not define it.

 ### 1.16.4 JOBGDEF

+  #TODO

 ### 1.16.5 SCHEDULING